top of page

 You need to diversify your marketing channels.

-It's important to have multiple marketing channels because you really don't know or can control when one will be shut off in the digital space.
+It's important to have multiple marketing channels because you can't control when one will be shut off in the digital space.

-That does not mean to be on every social media platform, but I recommend being on minimally two channels where your audience can find you if social media is part of your marketing strategy.
-If you need help deciding what channels you should be on, check out this article where I discuss what two important questions you should ask yourself.
+That does not mean to be on every social media platform, but I recommend being on minimally two channels where your audience can find you.
+If you need help deciding which channels you should be on, check out this article where I discuss what two important questions you should ask yourself.

 Recent Posts